Abdielfer/DL4Flood/config/Readme.md

 Here we summarize some supported (tested) models, losses, metrics and optimizers configurations.
-You can simply copy-paste the section into the coniguration/parameters
+You can simply copy-paste the "_target_" in the righ section of the configuration/parameters *.yaml file.
+The other elements of each section are presented for gidance porpouse.

 ##  Model
 model:
   _target_: model_set.models.UNetFlood